eps696/SDfu/README.md

 Text prompts may include brackets for weighting (like `(good) [bad] ((even better)) [[even worse]]`).
 More radical blending can be achieved with **multiguidance technique**, introduced here (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
 It can be used to draw images from complex prompts like `good prompt ~1 | also good prompt ~1 | bad prompt ~-0.5` with `--cguide` option, or for animations with `--lguide` option (further enhancing smoothness of [latent blending]).
 Note that it would slow down generation process.

 It's possible also to use **reference images** as visual prompts by providing the path with `--img_ref ..` option.
-If it's a directory, you may set `--allref` to load them all at once as a single input; otherwise it will pick the files one by one.
+For a single reference, you can use either a single image, or any file set with `--allref` option.
+For an ordered scenario, you should provide a directory with image files or subdirectories (with images) to pick them one by one.
+The latter is preferrable, as the referencing quality is better when using 3-5 images than a single one.
 For instance, this would make a smooth interpolation over a directory of images as visual prompts:
 ```
 python src/latwalk.py --img_ref _in/pix --latblend 0.8 --size 1024-576